JamesCCloudSec/Rinas-traditions-security/Updates/Update4_Report.md

 - Installed VirtualBox and configured Ubuntu virtual machine environment
 - Taught Ethan how to launch, use, and safely experiment with Ubuntu for learning purposes

-## Resume Highlights – Phase Two Implementation (Rina’s Traditions)
+## Resume Highlights – Phase One Implementation (Rina’s Traditions)

 - Deployed hardened local user architecture with strict least-privilege access controls and full admin segmentation
 - Built secure identity stack using Bitwarden + Google Authenticator with unique, complex credentials and enforced 2FA across all business services